“Life is what happens to us while we are making other plans.”

 Secondly, when the pressure is on ask yourself two simple questions.
 First question: “Who am I looking to blame?”
 Second question: “What excuses am I making or how am I looking to justify (fill in the blank)?”
 This is where you plant yourself firmly in the Victim camp with no power and most of your energy going in your self proclaimed victim-hood status.
 This keeps you stuck in a story about what happened, continually dragging the past back into the present and projecting it forward creating an unwanted future.
 If you are not doing either of those chances are you are taking responsibility and from there you can plot a course forward which is a much wiser use of your energy.
 It is a choice between being at the effect of your circumstances like a cork bobbing up and down on the waves or being firmly anchored and charting your own course.

-In a former incarnation I owned and ran a business.
+In a former incarnation, I owned and ran a business.
 I left that life behind 15 years ago and I still have ties to the establishment through the freehold.
 What kept me in that business way past my used by date was the fear that I would sell the business and be dragged back into years later and have to take it back on.
 Two years ago I got the sense that all was not as well as it “should be” and it seems that vacant possession is on the cards and it looks to be happening soon.
-It is not a desired outcome and certainly stacks up as a curve ball in my book.
+It is not the desired outcome and certainly stacks up as a curveball in my book.

 My plans certainly differ to the reality coming down the line and I am grateful for my training and for the awareness that I have cultivated over time.
 I have identified my gap and I am working for the best outcome for all parties concerned.
 At almost 50 I think I have finally understood what it means to be responsible insofar as I choose how I show up.
 Not all the time, I am still a Work In Progress.
 That is freedom for me.
 Freedom is what all the fuss is about.